-- In particular, we will ensure decisions around performance and pay reviews are appropriate.
-Bonus and salary structures are regularly reviewed. - Our second objective is to ensure that female representation at senior management level will be achieved.
-We will create inclusive job adverts and run our recruitment processes accordingly.
-This still by selecting the best candidate based on competency, but when even quality & experience, we will give preference to the female candidate. - Further, as a group we are currently taking on the topic of Diversity on a larger scale.
-It will become part of the Group's strategy towards 2026, including defined Ambition Levels, and as Würth UK we will inspire to be the front runner in this topic. - One of the focus topics will be a management awareness campaign, creating more awareness amongst our leaders to create and manage in a more divers style.
+In particular, we will ensure decisions around performance and pay reviews are appropriate.
+[Bonus and salary structures are regularly reviewed.]

+- Our second objective is to ensure that female representation at senior management level will be achieved.
+We will create inclusive job adverts and we will mention that the job is female-friendly.
+This still by selecting the best candidate based on competency, but when even quality & experience, we will give preference to the female candidate. - During our recruitment process we use skills-based assessments and structured interviews when recruiting, to reduce the risk of unfair bias.
+Where all candidates are asked the same questions in a predetermined order and format. - Further, as a group we are currently taking on the topic of Diversity on a larger scale.
+It will become part of the Group's strategy towards 2026, including defined Ambition Levels, and as Würth UK, we will inspire to be the front-runner in this topic. - This Year 2022 there is a strong focus on females being offered Leadership Mentor Programs within Würth UK; the Managing Director will be mentoring them through his knowledge and expertise. - One of the focus topics will be a management awareness campaign, creating more awareness amongst our leaders to create and manage in a more diverse style. - Improving work-life balance can benefit both men and women, so we are making this priority and ensuring that our employees take their holidays through the year to come back refreshed and energised after some time out.

-2020 GENDER PAY GAP REPORT
+2022 GENDER PAY GAP REPORT

-Würth UK Ltd. 1 Centurion Way, Erith Kent, DA18 4AE United Kingdom T: 03300 555 444 F: 03300 555 666 E: info@wurth.co.uk www.wurth.co.uk Würth UK Ltd. All rights reserved.
+Würth UK Ltd. 1 Centurion Way, Erith Kent, DA18 4AE United Kingdom T: 03300 555 444 F: 03300 555 666 E: contact@wurth.co.uk www.wurth.co.uk

+Würth UK Ltd. All rights reserved.
 Please do not replicate or try to copy anything within this document.
 All information is correct at the time of going to print and may change without notice.